Last updated – 19 Nov 2021

 Can people pick which vaccine they want?

-Any vaccines that the NHS provide will have been approved because they pass the MHRA’s tests on safety and efficacy.
-People should be assured that whatever COVID-19 vaccine they get will be effective.
+Any vaccines that the NHS provides will have been approved because they pass the MHRA’s tests on safety and efficacy.
+People should be assured that whatever Covid-19 vaccine they get will be effective.

 Is the vaccine safe?